HopeZobinou/web-scrapping/hw4/hw4_report.md

 ![mean_stdd_median](https://github.com/HopeZobinou/data440/assets/81893993/c67539a5-e606-46ee-937a-8f2b8caf7c4e)

-The friendship paradox holds for this user.
+The friendship paradox doesn't hold for this user (nwala) but it holds for the others.
 Below is the code I used to make the graph and the graph itself.

 ```python